Fie-Victor/Building_llm_from_scratch/README.md

 ```

 NB: You can find all utils fonction and implementation in utils.py

 NB: we use the file gpt_downloader.py to dowload the file gpt_download.py
-and then we use gpt_download.py to download and load openai gpt2 public ly available weigts
+and then we use gpt_download.py to download and load openai gpt2 publicly available weigts from their blob storage